 Sasha Alex Lessin, Ph.
 D.

-MEXICO, Part 5 GRINGOS MASSACRED MEXICANS, STOLE CALFORNIA, NEW MEXICO, UTAH, ARIZONA, NEVADA, TEXAS & parts of Colorado and Wyoming
+MEXICO, Part 5 ANGLOS MASSACRED MEXICANS, STOLE CALIFORNIA, NEW MEXICO, UTAH, ARIZONA, NEVADA, TEXAS & parts of Colorado and Wyoming

 By Sasha Alex Lessin, Ph.D.
 (Anthropology, UCLA)

-The U.S. theft of Northern Mexico was not “westward movement”; it was an engineered expansion.
+The U.S. theft of Northern Mexico was not a “westward movement”; it was an engineered expansion.

 The United States provoked a border clash, framed it as self-defense, and converted war into continental acquisition.
 The result was a republic stretched from Atlantic to Pacific—secured with artillery, diplomacy, debt, and spectacle.
-As results, slaveholders gained leverage, speculators gained acreage and politicians gained stature.
+As a result, slaveholders gained leverage, speculators gained acreage, and politicians gained stature.
 Ordinary people gained graves.

 Indigenous communities were overrun.
 Mexican civilians were shelled in their neighborhoods.
 Irish immigrants were hanged for refusing to fight.
 Farm boys died in heat and dysentery for land they would never own.

-The deeper structure reveals itself as part of the DOMINATION SYNDROME, involving the Mexican elite’s monopolies on mineral mining, land ownership and plantations.
+The deeper structure is part of the DOMINATION SYNDROME, involving the Mexican elite’s monopolies in mineral mining, land ownership, and plantations.

 The U.S. under President Polk, who masked his theft of Mexico’s northwestern territory as destiny and legitimized his conquest as a seizure for which the U.S. paid a piddling sum as a “sale”.